npechl/InterTADs/README.md

 ### Visualization

-For the visualization of the results, the paths to input and output data needs to be provided:
+For the visualization of the results, the paths to input and output data need to be provided:

 ```
 source("Visualization.R")